FN Five-SeveN (5.7) Gun Review

 Yes, there is that.
 The Five-SeveN’s safety is, uh, unconventional.
 Training your brain to switch it off in a high-stress situation will require the usual 3000 round re-education process.
 At full retail, that’s $1800 worth of bullets.
 More importantly (for some), if you place your trigger finger as high as possible on the barrel (as I do), you can’t use your left thumb to deactivate the safety.
 Both digits are touching it at the same time; a recipe for confusion.
 The best way to flip off the safety: use your trigger finger.

 On one hand (so to speak), the Five-SeveN’s safety forces you to NOT fire immediately.
 There’s your trigger discipline (in the proper place too).
 On the other hand, the Five-SeveN’s safety forces you to NOT fire immediately.
-A lot of self-defense pistoleros—guys and gals holstering Glocks, Springfields, M&Ps and the like—want to introduce an extra step into the firing process almost as much as they want to adopt Kevin Costner’s eyes-closed shooting technique from The Bodyguard.
+A lot of personal defense pistoleros–guys and gals holstering Glocks, Springfields, M&Ps and the like–want to introduce an extra step into the firing process almost as much as they want to adopt Kevin Costner’s eyes-closed shooting technique from The Bodyguard.

 Many of these combat-oriented shooters are concerned about the Five-SeveN’s stopping power.
 And with good reason.
 In its defense (or yours), penetration is not an issue.
 The Five-SeveN sends lead-free SS195 hollow-point jacketed bullet downrange at 1950 feet per second, generating some 220 ft-lbs. of muzzle energy.
 The SS195 round penetrates traditional ballistic gelatin (in the usual testing process) to a depth of 10.5 to 11 inches.

 More to the point (so to speak), the SS195 round is designed to tumble and yaw when it hits its target, creating a wound channel as wide as the bullet is tall (21.6-mm or .85 in).
 The Secret Service is down with that.
 But then they get the law enforcement-only SS198LF cartridge.
-That bullet’s 2050 FPS velocity gives the feds body armor-piercing capabilities while maintaining the round’s flat-shooting flight characteristics and loss of lethality at 550 to 750 yards (vs. approximately one mile for a 9mm bullet).
+That bullet’s high velocity (2050 FPS) gives the feds body armor-piercing capabilities while maintaining the round’s flat-shooting flight characteristics and loss of lethality at 550 to 750 yards (vs. approximately one mile for a 9mm bullet).

 And the taxpayer picks up the tab.
-Even shooters who value the Five-SeveN’s light weight, low recoil, amazing accuracy and 20-bullet capacity above bullet size have to pause before committing themselves to FN’s thousand-dollar pistol and its single-source, premium-priced ammo ($30 for a box of 50 cartridges).
+Even shooters who value the Five-SeveN’s light weight, low recoil, amazing accuracy and 20-round magazine capacity above bullet size have to pause before committing themselves to FN’s thousand-dollar pistol and its single-source, premium-priced ammo ($30 for a box of 50 cartridges).
 Controversy may have kept the Five-SeveN in the public eye, but price has kept it out of gun buyers’ collective grasp.

 FN is trying to convince American bullet-makers to help Five-SeveN owners feed their USG without breaking the bank.
 But FN can’t do anything about the imported gun’s elevated price point.
 And so the Five-SeveN will never find mainstream success.
 But if you march to the beat of a different drummer with platinum plastic in your wallet, the Five-SeveN is a quirky but justifiable purchase.
 Hats off to FN.